 Finally — at last! — look through the binoculars.

 Notice the size of the field of view: the wider the better.
 But the edges of a wide field may have poor optical quality.
 Is the view near the edge blurry when the center is sharp?
-Some binoculars are much better in this regard than others.
+Some binoculars for astronomy are much better in this regard than others.

 Sweep the field at right angles across a straight line, such as a door frame or a telephone wire.
 Watch whether the line bows in or out near the edges.
 This distortion should be only slight.